jonathanjie/mrn-backend/README_AWS_EC2.md

 sudo systemctl start gunicorn.socket sudo systemctl enable gunicorn.socket
 ```
 9. Configure Nginx using [DigitalOcean's Nginx Configuration Tool](https://www.digitalocean.com/community/tools/nginx).
-Select the appropriate settings, download the configuration files, and execute the commands as given.
+Select the appropriate settings (Domain, User, Gunicorn instead of uWSGI), download the configuration files, and execute the commands as given.
 This should get you setup for https on the chosen domain.

 Note:
 - If you make any changes to the Gunicorn service file, you will need to reload the service.